Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Methods

-\section{METHODS}
+Another family of supervised dimensionality reduction methods is built on the idea of maximizing statistical dependence between the low-dimensional representation of the data $\mathbf{z}$ and the labels $y$.
+Supervised Principal Component Analysis (SPCA) \citep{barshan_supervised_2011} is a popular representative example.
+It finds the principal components that have maximal dependence on the response variable as measured using the Hilbert-Schmidt independence criterion (HSIC).

+\section{Methods}

 \paragraph{Optimization.} Filters $\F$ were optimized by maximizing Equation~\ref{eq:loss1} using L-BFGS, until the change in the objective was $\leq 10^{-6}$.
-The columns of $\F$ were initialized to random unit vectors and constrained to have unit norm.
-Adding an orthogonality constraint made optimization slower without improving performance. $\F$ can be orthogonalized after learning without affecting QDA accuracy.
-Constraints were implemented by parametrizing the filters in terms of an unconstrained variable (see \cite{lezcano_casado_trivializations_2019}).
-Optimization is non-convex, but the performance across 20 different initializations was very similar.
+The columns of $\F$ were initialized to random unit vectors and constrained to have unit norm by parametrizing them in terms of an unconstrained variable \citep{lezcano_casado_trivializations_2019}\footnote{Using an orthogonal constraint did not improve performance or training time.
+Additionally, orthogonalization can be performed after learning, without affecting QDA accuracy.}.
+The class-conditional statistics of $\mathbf{z}$ were computed from the means and covariances of $\mathbf{x}$, i.e. $\mub_i = \F^T\gamb_i$ and $\Sigmab_i = \F^T\Phib_i\F$.
+The optimization procedure is summarized in Algorithm~\ref{alg:sqfa}.

-The class-conditional statistics of $\mathbf{z}$ were computed by transforming the means and covariances of $\mathbf{x}$ (i.e.\ $\gamb_i$ and $\Phib_i$).
-Namely, $\mub_i = \F^T\gamb_i$ and $\Sigmab_i = \F^T\Phib_i\F$.
-Each optimization step has complexity $O(m^3 c^2 + cmn^2)$, where $c$ is the number of classes, $m$ is the number of filters, and $n$ is the dimensionality of the data (Appendix~\ref{apd:times}).
-The expensive computations involve only low-dimensional statistics, making optimization efficient (training takes seconds on a consumer laptop).
+Optimization is non-convex, but different random initializations generally achieved very similar performance (Appendix~\ref{apd:variability}).
+This suggests that SQFA variants are robust to the random initialization seed, and that random initialization is usually sufficient, although it might be beneficial to run multiple seeds and select the best solution.

-\paragraph{Regularization and invariance.} To prevent rank-deficient or ill-conditioned covariances, a regularization term was added as $\Sigmab_i = \F^T \Phib_i \F + \mathbf{I}_m\sigma^2$, where $\mathbf{I}_m$ is the identity matrix, and $\sigma^2$ is the regularization parameter.
-For the digit datasets, $\sigma^2$ was selected via grid-search, using 15\% of the training set for validation.
+\paragraph{Regularization.} To prevent rank-deficient or ill-conditioned covariances, a regularization term was added as $\Sigmab_i = \F^T \Phib_i \F + \mathbf{I}_m\sigma^2$, where $\mathbf{I}_m$ is the identity matrix, and $\sigma^2$ is the regularization parameter.
+For the digit and neural recording datasets, $\sigma^2$ was selected via grid-search using a validation set.
+Performance was robust across a wide range of $\sigma^2$ values (Appendix~\ref{apd:regularization_sensitivity}).
 For the speed-estimation dataset, we set $\sigma^2=0.001$ to match the biologically-informed value of the original work \citep{burge_optimal_2015}.